dinerocoin/dinero/README.md

 What is Dinero?
 ----------------

-Dinero is an experimental new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
+Dinero is a new digital currency, based on Bitcoin and Dash, that enables anonymous, instant payments to anyone, anywhere in the world.
 Dinero uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Dinero Core is the name of the open